Unit tests lie: that’s why I love them

 Yep, 100 features will fail.
 But, fortunately, 100 end-to-end tests are failing as well and revealing the problem.
 And, yes: they are telling the truth.

-It’s a very useful information: I know I have a broken product.
-It’s also a very confusing information: it tells me nothing about where the problem is.
-It communicates me the symptom, not the root cause.
+It’s a very useful information: you know you have a broken product.
+It’s also a very confusing information: it tells you nothing about where the problem is.
+It communicates you the symptom, not the root cause.

 Tell me where, not what